cvladan/cf-worker-proxy-subdomain-to-folder/README.md

 ### Subdomain Worker (`src/subdomain-worker.js`)

 This worker is intended to be deployed on the subdomain route.
-It rewrites cookies to the parent domain with a path of `/`.
+It rewrites cookies to the parent domain with a path of `/` and also rewrites canonical link tags in HTML content to point to the target subfolder URL.
 It is configured using `wrangler.subdomain.jsonc`.

 **To deploy the subdomain worker:**